-Updated for March: We are now recruiting for the 2014 season!
+We are now recruiting volunteers for the 2015 program.

 This is timely information that is vital to our understanding of this endemic mammal and its future.
 Most of the sites would not be visited without the help of volunteers.
-Last year, more than 90 volunteers recorded the status of marmot populations throughout the park.
+Last year, over 80 volunteers recorded the status of marmot populations throughout the park.

 We will conduct volunteer research again this summer to learn what is happening to the marmot populations from year to year.
 This program is supported by donations through Washington's National Park Fund.